MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 4. Choose the **Print** button.

 Employees can now proceed to count inventory and record any discrepancies on the printed report.

+> [!NOTE]
+> It can take several days before printed reports come back for final processing and posting.
+When you specify and post actual counted inventory, the system adjusts inventory to reflect the difference between the expected and the actual counted inventory.
+You must keep the originally calculated journal lines and not recalculate the expected inventory, because the expected inventory may change and lead to wrong inventory levels.
+If you need to issue multiple reports, such as for different locations or group of items, you must create and keep separate journal batches.

 ### <a name="to-enter-and-post-the-actual-counted-inventory-in-basic-warehouse-configurations"></a>To enter and post the actual counted inventory in basic warehouse configurations
 1. On each line on the **Phys.
 Inventory Journal** page where the actual inventory on hand, as determined by the physical count, differs from the calculated quantity, enter the actual inventory on hand in the **Qty.
 (Phys.
 Inventory)** field.